Shekoovic100/social-_intergation/README.md

  after login display all details such as:\
  username, EmailAdddress , photo ,etc

- with some of beautiful ui using help of  UIkit and storyBoards
+ with some of  ui using help of  UIkit and storyBoards